 Why Design Decisions Matter More Under HEM

 HEM changes this fundamentally.
-The half-hourly simulation tracks heat flows through every surface, models solar gains hour by hour using location-specific weather data, and calculates the dynamic interaction between thermal mass, heating systems, and occupant behaviour.
+The half-hourly simulation tracks heat flows through every surface, models solar gains at each timestep using a standardised national weather year (the same file for every dwelling), and calculates the dynamic interaction between thermal mass, heating systems, and occupant behaviour.
 This means:

-- Good design is rewarded more accurately — well-oriented, compact buildings with optimised glazing genuinely perform better in the calculation
+- Good design is rewarded more accurately: well-oriented, compact buildings with optimised glazing show genuinely lower modelled energy use

 Key Design Factors